A Guide To Wild Camping

 What is the punishment for wild camping in the UK?

-If you are caught trespassing on someone else's land then this is considered a civil offence and you cannot be arrested.
-In this instance, you should apologise, tidy up all of your belongings and leave immediately, leaving no trace.
+If you are caught trespassing on someone else's land, it's considered a civil offence.
+The landowner can ask you to leave and potentially take civil action against you if you refuse.
+If you are caught trespassing you should apologise, tidy up all of your belongings and leave immediately, leaving no trace.

 Is wild camping safe?

 If you're well prepared for a multi-day wild camping trip, then it can be perfectly safe.
-Before you even think about setting off on your trip, and setting up camp, you should plan ahead.
-Plan your route in advance and choose places to stay where you are certain you can wild camp without issue.
-Ideally, you should plan to stay or walk near running water so you always have a fresh water source available.
+Before you even think about setting off on your trip, and setting up camp, you should plan ahead and be aware of potential risks.

 It is vital that you are well-prepared for your wild camping trip.
 You will likely be far away from your usual creature comforts and amenities so it is important to pack all of the wild camping essentials.
 Our must-haves for wild campers include: